-Securities class action on behalf of shareholders of Bank of America Corporation ("BoA") arising from materially misleading statements and omissions concerning BoA's acquisition (the "Acquisition") of Merrill Lynch & Co., Inc. ("Merrill").
-The Class consists of all persons and entities who (i) purchased or otherwise acquired the common stock or certain preferred securities of BoA between September 15, 2008 and January 21, 2009, inclusive (the "Class Period"), excluding any shares of BoA common stock acquired by exchanging Merrill stock for BoA stock through the Acquisition; (ii) held BoA common stock or Series B Preferred Stock as of the record date of October 10, 2008 and were entitled to vote on the Acquisition; and (iii) purchased BoA common stock in a $10 billion secondary offering which occurred on or about October 7, 2008.
+Securities class action on behalf of shareholders of Bank of America Corporation ("BoA") arising from materially misleading statements and omissions concerning BoA's acquisition (the "Acquisition") of Merrill Lynch & Co., Inc. ("Merrill").The Class consists of all persons and entities who (i) held BoA common stock as of October 10, 2008, and were entitled to vote on the Acquisition; (ii) purchased or otherwise acquired BoA common stock from September 18, 2008 through January 21, 2009, inclusive, excluding any shares of BoA common stock acquired by exchanging Merrill stock for BoA stock through the Acquisition; (iii) purchased or otherwise acquired January 2011 call options on BoA common stock from September 18, 2008 through January 21, 2009, inclusive; or (iv) purchased BoA common stock issued under the Registration Statement and Prospectus and October 7, 2008 Prospectus Supplement of BoA, in the common stock offering that occurred on or about October 7, 2008, and were damaged thereby.
+The full definition of the Class is set forth in paragraph 1 of the Settlement Notice

 On September 25, 2009, Co-Lead Plaintiffs filed their Consolidated Amended Class Action Complaint (the "Complaint").
 The gravamen of the Complaint is that, throughout the Class Period, Defendants, including BoA CEO Kenneth D. Lewis, made a series of highly material false statements and omissions, including in the Proxy Statement mailed to shareholders in connection with the Acquisition, concerning tens of billions of dollars of losses which Merrill had suffered before the shareholder vote, and a secret agreement allowing Merrill to pay up to $5.8 billion in bonuses before the merger closed, despite these losses.
 Oblivious to these facts, BoA shareholders voted on December 5, 2008 to approve the Acquisition.